 Abcott Institute makes the internet and other educational items available to students as educational resources.
-Students must, at all times, respect all copyright laws and intellectual property of the entities which have produced the items they may be using as part of their training.
+Students must, always, respect all copyright laws and intellectual property of the entities which have produced the items they may be using as part of their training.
 Students may not knowingly reproduce, download onto Abcott computers, or distribute any copyrighted or intellectually protected material.
 This includes but is not limited to the following items:

-- Images -Music Files -Software -Text without the expressed written consent of the owners Such action may result in criminal or civil charges being filed against the student for infringement of federal copyright or patent law, and immediate dismissal of the student from the institution.
+- Images -Music Files -Software -Text without the expressed written consent of the owners

+Such action may result in criminal or civil charges being filed against the student for infringement of federal copyright or patent law, and immediate dismissal of the student from the institution.

 All computer and software equipment, books, and other media used during the course of programs are the property of Abcott Institute and are made available for the sole use of educational enhancement.
 These resources may not be used to violate federal copyright or patent law.
-This includes illegal downloading,
+This includes illegal downloading, copying, sharing, or displaying in public for a fee.